CodeKhanh/online-resume/index.md

 **EXPERIENCE**

-***Participant*, NASA L’SPACE Mission Concept Academy** May 2025 – Present
+***Participant- Astrobiologist*, NASA L’SPACE Mission Concept Academy** May 2025 – Present

-- Collaborated with interdisciplinary teams to develop mission proposals for mars exploration as the team astrobiologist

-- Engaged in NASA-led seminars, technical design reviews,and mentorship sessions with engineers and scientists
+- Participated in a virtual NASA workforce preparation academy focused on space mission concept formulation, engaging in seminars, design reviews, and mentorship with NASA engineers and scientists.

+- Collaborated with engineering subteams to design a CAD model for seamless interfacing between the science payload and other spacecraft subsystems.

+- Interfaced with the engineering subteams to produce a CAD model that allows for the onterfacing of the science payload with other subsystems

-- Gained experience in project planning, scientific communication, integration of biological data into mission design
+- Developed project planning and scientific communication skills while incorporating biological data into mission design strategies

 ***Research and Development Intern***, **Rayn Innovations** Jul 2024 – Present